roushanp/iitk-coin/README.md

     * Reading and writing operations are very fast for SQLite database.
 It is almost 35% faster than File system.
     * SQLite is very easy to learn.
 We don't need to install and configure it.
 Just download SQLite libraries in the computer and it is ready for creating the database.
     * It can be used with all programming languages without any compatibility issue.
+4. **Shipping:** Docker
+    * Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+Containers are isolated from one another and bundle their own software, libraries and configuration files.
+They can communicate with each other through well-defined channels.

 ## Status